Frequently Asked Questions (FAQs)

 30-minute-session will be enough, just mention it when you come

-in and we will try to make arrangements for an
+in and we will try to make arrangements for a

-papers that are more than seven pages in length typically
+papers that are more than five pages in length typically

 require an extended session.